InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/diet.md

 - max ?   cup dairy  daily
 - max ?   oz  meat   daily

-Fasting, on approximately weekly schedule:
+General fasting has three primary types:
 - 1 day only herbal tea
 - 1 day no food, no water
 - 1 day smoothies and shakes

+Specific fasting is used to resensitize receptors and lower tolerances.

+Fasting discipline is divided into three levels:
+1. monthly cycle: any  type of fast is completed
+2. monthly cycle: each type of fast is completed
+3. weekly  cycle: any  type of fast is completed
+4. weekly  cycle: each type of fast is completed

+The No-Water Rule:
-No water: ~8 glasses of herbal tea, usually unsweetened, but optionally sweetened with fruit juice or milk.
+~8 glasses of herbal tea, usually unsweetened, but optionally sweetened with fruit juice or milk.
 - after waking: usually soaked chia seeds and lemon juice or vinegar
 - before bathing